uwolf/ruby_llm/docs/guides/rails.md

 1. **Streaming-first design**: By creating the message record before the API call, your UI can immediately show a "thinking" state and have a DOM target ready for incoming chunks.
 2. **Turbo Streams compatibility**: Works perfectly with `after_create_commit { broadcast_append_to... }` for real-time updates.
-3. **Clean rollback on failure**: If the API call fails, the empty message is automatically removed.
+3. **Clean rollback on failure**: If the API call fails, the empty assistant message is automatically removed, preventing orphaned records that could cause issues with providers like Gemini that reject empty messages.

 ### Content Validation Implications